This Tuesday in September started like most Fall days in the

 the end of July 2008, the temporary Flight 93 Memorial moved across

-the road, placing it less than 100 yards from the original temporary
+the road from its original location, placing it less than 100 yards from the original temporary

 The first temporary Flight 93 Memorial